msantiago2222/updatedPortfolio/readme.txt

 My Portfolio Website
 This is a one page personal portfolio site.

-Usage
-Basic Usage
 Browse through a brief description of my background, skills and latest development projects.

-Resources
-On this site, you have access to download my resume and view my social media pages.
+On this site, you have access to view my portfolio and download my resume.

 Technologies Used:
 HTML5